agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_2025/Instruments_CodingNotes_202509/Instruments_CodingNotes_20250929.md

 		- Fixed code to calculate d/dt before splitting
 	- Moving valve state read in to earlier in the script
 	- Added code to identify the start and stop of UZA measurements before partitioning by week
+- Revised code to look at the UZA measurement starts/stops